Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 As opposed to refrigerators and other major appliances, there are no ovens meant for residential use that have an “Energy Star” rating, which is a certification that ensures appliances are designed as efficiently as possible.

 If you want a lower cost increase on your monthly bills, a gas-fueled model should be your go-to.
-However, if you’re convinced that you want an electric unit for easier maintenance, just make sure that you look for a model that uses no more than 2500 watts per hour.
+However, if you’re convinced that you want an electric unit for easier maintenance, make sure that you look for a model that uses no more than 2500 watts per hour.

 Manufacturer & Warranty

-Manufacturer & warranty should also be at the top of your listing during this purchasing process, as they will greatly determine how much you’ll be paying for repairs and other services over the years.
+Manufacturer & warranty should also be at the top of your listing during the purchasing process, as they will greatly determine how much you’ll be paying for repairs and other services over the years.

 Good habits while using the oven also matter, but they’re just one piece of a larger puzzle.